SBeyzaU/Demand-Forecasting/README.md

 # Project Description
-This project is meant to use timeseries models to forecast demand for HIV treatment (ARV) and HIV rapid diagnostic test (HRDT).
-I used a one shift ARIMA model as a baseline to compare the performance of the final SARIMA model.
-As the original dataset was supply chain shipment pricing, I have faced some challenges with model performance.
-I believe the models would have performed better with more data.
-I have done two separate models for each item.
+This project aims to forecast the demand for HIV treatment (ARV) and HIV rapid diagnostic test (HRDT) using time series models.
+Initially, a one-shift ARIMA model was utilized as a baseline for comparing the performance of the final SARIMA model.
+However, since the original dataset was supply chain shipment pricing, the project faced some challenges in achieving optimal model performance.
+The limited amount of data might have hindered the models' ability to perform better.
+To address this issue, separate models were developed for each item.
+Overall, the project's goal is to improve the accuracy of demand forecasting for HIV treatment and HIV rapid diagnostic tests, which can help ensure the regular availability of these critical resources.